augustovictor/software-architecture-specialization/README.md

     - Swimlanes are used to display these partitions
         - E.g.: Partitions game level and player.
 - End node: Final activity of the diagram

+### Language-based systems

+#### Object oriented programming paradigm and architectural style

+This architectural style is focused on `data`;

+Begin by looking at the different kinds of data handled by the system to see how it can be broken down into `abstract data types` (`classes`).